IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 This message is an HTTP POST request.
 The Sender is the User Agent.
 The Receiver is the Origin Server.

-The Sender shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing the following:
+The Sender shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of an IMR Bundle Resource as defined in [Section 2:2:4.Y1.4.1.2.1].
-- one DiagnosticReport Resource
-- one or more ServiceRequest Resources
-- one Patient Resource
-- one or more Organization Resources
-- one or more Practitioner Resources
-- one or more Observation Resources
-- one or more ImagingStudy Resources

 The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.